“Abundance of Soil Mites (Arachnida: Acari) In a Natural Soil of Central Argentina” (2005)

 “Introduction to the Arthropoda” provides a brief and basic introduction to Arthropods.
 This information includes information about Arthropods such as their body plan, life history and fossil records, ecology, and classifications, different types of arthropods, and systematics of arthropods.
 This site is organized, brief, easy to navigate, proofread, and accurate.
 This site includes several pictures and diagrams.
 Reference sources are listed.

 This website gives great information about invertebrates.
 The website is from an aquarium in Tennessee, so if someone wanted to learn more about invertebrates they could travel to this aquarium.
-This site scored an 8.1+.

 “Invertebrate Biodiversity” (8/18/2016)

 This site provides background information about invertebrates as well as the effect of urbanization on the invertebrate diversity.
 The site emphasizes the importance of invertebrate biodiversity in terrestrial ecosystems.
 It mentions case studies that support their assertion that the invertebrate biodiversity ofan ecosystem correlates to its health.
 This website is very organized and has good information, but it lacks any visuals.
-Overall, the score of this site is 7.4+.

 “Invertebrates Control of Soil Organic Matter Stability” (2000)